“Let food be thy medicine, and medicine be thy food.” — Hippocrates

-The NTA teaches the concept of bio-individuality, meaning that a “one size fits all” approach to nutrition does not exist.
-We train our NTPs to help each client find the right types of whole food that will restore balance and enhance their own body’s ability to heal.
-Our practitioners teach the importance of a properly prepared, nutrient-dense whole food diet that is deeply nourishing and restores good health.
+Our practitioners work to help each client find the right types of whole foods that will restore balance and enhance their health.
+They teach the importance of following a thoughtfully prepared, nutrient-dense diet, rich in whole foods that are delicious, nourish our bodies, and restore good health.

 Nutritional Education